cosimameyer/cosimameyer.com/content/blog/2022-04-16-how-to-adapt-hugo-portio-to-a-more-personal-website/index.md

 Code: True
 ---

 New year, new website?
 Well, not really.
-But when starting to set up and move [RAM's website](), I decided that it was probably also time for a fresh look on my own.
+But when starting to set up and move [RAM's website](https://www.ram-ev.de), I decided that it was probably also time for a fresh look on my own little blog.
 As always, coming up with *the* perfect theme and moving everything to your new and fully polished website takes longer than expected.
-The main reason is mainly that it is hard to settle on *the* perfect theme.
+The main reason is that it is hard to settle on *the* perfect theme.
 Spoiler alert, there is no such thing.
 At least not for me.
 It *always* involves tweaking and learning new things in JS, CSS, HTML, and all these things I have never been trained in before.
 But isn't learning new things part of the fun?
 Well, I collected all the essential tweaks that I made to the [Hugo Portio theme](https://github.com/StaticMania/portio-hugo) to make it a good fit for me.
 I hope my future self (and hopefully also someone else) will find it useful when looking for an answer or some ideas on how to tweak the theme.

+{{< toc >}}

 ---